openearth/aeolis-python/docs/model.rst

-The formulation for the equilibrium or saturated sediment concentration :math:`c_{\mathrm{sat}}` (Equation :eq:`equilibrium-transport`) is capable of dealing with variations in grain size through the variables :math:`u_{\mathrm{th}}`, :math:`d_{\mathrm{n}}` and :math:`C` (:cite:`Bagnold1937a`).
+The formulation for the equilibrium or saturated sediment concentration :math:`c_{\mathrm{sat}}` (Equation :eq:`equilibrium-conc`) is capable of dealing with variations in grain size through the variables :math:`u_{\mathrm{th}}`, :math:`d_{\mathrm{n}}` and :math:`C` (:cite:`Bagnold1937a`).
 However, the transport formulation only describes the saturated sediment